 The baby is currently under surgical review, where the mass is being observed on a daily basis for any changes.
 Then a decision will be taken on whether to surgically excise the mass or aspirate it within the next couple of days.

-Manar Al Yusuf is a medical student at Royal College of Surgeons Ireland, in Bahrain.
+Manar Al Yusuf is a medical student at Royal College of Surgeons in Bahrain (RCSI Bahrain).